Enter your bright idea now to win £20k or a paid internship

 Can you tell me more about the internships?

-Internships range in length from three months up to a year depending on the role.
-They also vary in their start dates through the year.
+Internships vary from from three months up to a year depending on the role.
+They can also start at any time of the year.
 The internships have up until now been based in London at Siemens sustainable cities initiative The Crystal, but some opportunities are now coming up at other Siemens UK offices.
 Interns are paid £15,000 a year pro rata.

 Do competition winners automatically get internships with Siemens?

-No, internships with Siemens are not automatically given to competition winners.
-Interested applicants will be sent information when internships become available and will have to apply for the roles they would like to do.
+No. Interested applicants will be sent information when internships become available and will have to apply for roles they'd like to do.

 Where do I go for more information?